 Skills for Applied Math Majors

-A major in applied math prepares you for careers in which the following skill-sets are crucial:
+applied math majors are found most commonly in careers in which the following skills are important:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.